Discussing a Move to a Senior Living Community with a Friend

 Accentuate the positive

-Today’s senior living communities are not the nursing homes of a generation ago.
+Today’s assisted living communities are not the nursing homes of a generation ago.
 The senior communities of today are active places where people in similar circumstances can interact with each other in a beautiful communal setting, attend exercise classes and numerous social events, join a book club, take a cooking class, and participate in numerous outings to museums, restaurants and sporting events.

 Change is hard for most people and can be particularly hard when it means acknowledging getting older and having to adjust to new realities.
 When discussing the possibility of making a move, embrace a spirit of compassion and respect.
 Be willing to listen to your friend’s concerns.
 Ask questions about what they’re looking for in an ideal living situation and explore potential hurdles.
 While you may be primarily interested in their safety, they may be more interested in retaining their independence.
 Stay open and really listen to their concerns and then work with them to find a solution that meets everyone’s objectives.